ruby-processing/JRubyArt/_editors/vim.md

 ### Live coding with Pry ###

-To do live [live editing with pry][pry] you should install either [emacs][emacs] or vim, but vim is probably the best.
+To do live editing with pry you should install either [emacs][emacs] or vim, but vim is probably the best.
 You also need to install the pry gem for use with jruby:-

 ```bash
 jgem install pry